 What are Bartholin Glands?

 According to ACOG, Bartholin Glands are located under the skin on either side of the opening of the vagina.
-They release a fluid that helps with lubrication during sexual intercourse.
+They release fluid that helps with lubrication during sexual intercourse.
+If the Bartholin glands become blocked, a cyst can form causing a swollen bump near the opening of the vagina.

 - A tender and/or painful growth near the vaginal opening